rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Writing sets of molecules
 =========================

-Multiple molecules can be written to a file using a Writer object:
+Multiple molecules can be written to a file using an :api:`rdkit.Chem.rdmolfiles.SDWriter` object:

 >>> w = Chem.SDWriter('data/foo.sdf')
 >>> for m in mols: w.write(m)
 ...
 >>>

-Other available Writers include the SmilesWriter and the TDTWriter.
+Other available Writers include the :api:`rdkit.Chem.rdmolfiles.SmilesWriter` and the :api:`rdkit.Chem.rdmolfiles.TDTWriter`.

 Working with Molecules